 Naloxone is a medication that reverses overdoses from opioids such as heroin and prescription painkillers.
-New Yorkers can get this life-saving medication without prescription at certain community-based organizations (for free) and at participating pharmacies (with insurance or out-of-pocket) including Duane Reade, Walgreens, Rite Aid and CVS.
+New Yorkers can get this life-saving medication without prescription at certain community-based organizations (for free) and at pharmacies that have agreed to participate in our voluntary standing order program (with insurance or out-of-pocket) including Duane Reade, Walgreens, Rite Aid and CVS.

 To access free naloxone, contact any of these community-based programs (PDF).